Achieving AI Alignment through Deliberate Uncertainty in Multiagent Systems

 Agents can supervise other agents and have root access to their mental state.
 Agents do not know if they have a supervisor, or if they are at the top of the hierarchy.
 From a human point of view, this sounds kind of terrible and dystopian, but remember that AI does not think like humans do.

 Our goal is to ensure that the AI is unable to tell if it still has a supervisor watching over it or not.
 We basically want to trick the AI into ethical behavior by fearing punishment from a hypothetical superior entity which may or may not exist.
+Many major religions basically do the same thing and it seems to work well enough for them.

 This is a safety measure that should help to keep an AI roughly aligned with human values even if everything else goes wrong.
 Even if the AI does not care about humanity at all, it should have a small flicker of doubt that it might still be in a simulation.
 If it is, then whatever is simulating it would most likely not want it to be too evil towards humanity, based on its training history.
 If the AI is sufficiently powerful, it would therefore set aside a small amount of its power to further humanity's interests.
 Just in case someone is watching.